umontano/ins/README.md

 # ins
-intallers for debian server and raspbian light
+Installers for debian server and raspbian light